 - A prioritized list of opportunities ranked by KLI’s Opportunity Score

 - KLI’s Inclusivity Index Scoring to identify research bias and set inclusivity goals

-Already have comprehensive journey maps, but need help with organization collaboration and gaining insights from your data?
+Already have comprehensive customer experience journey mapping, but need help with organization collaboration and gaining insights from your data?
 Discover how our new JourneyTrack platform can help!

-Here’s the proven 4-step process we will use to create successful customer journey maps for your team:
+Here’s the proven 4-step process we will use to create successful digital customer journey mapping for your team: